Jerry West, a 3-time Hall of Fame selection and the inspiration for the NBA logo, dies at 86

 West led West Virginia University — where he is still the all-time leader in scoring average — to the NCAA final in 1959, when the Mountaineers lost by one point to California.

-West won gold at the 1960 Summer Olympics and the following year joined the Lakers, where he spent his entire pro playing career.
-He was honored as one of the league’s 50 greatest players in 1996 and when the league expanded the polling to 75 players to commemorate its 75th anniversary, West was selected again.
+A year after he won Olympic gold in Rome, West joined the Lakers, where he spent his entire pro playing career.
+He was honored as one of the league’s 50 greatest players in 1996 and when the league expanded the polling to 75 players to commemorate its 75th anniversary in 2021, West was selected again.

-“Success without a personal satisfaction or sacrifice isn’t success at all,” West said during a 2006 speech at a West Virginia commencement.
-“It’s posturing.
-Money is a means of power, but seldom a measure of success.”
+“You know, it never ceases to amaze me the places you can go in this world chasing a bouncing ball,” West said in 2019, when he was awarded the Presidential Medal of Freedom — the nation's highest civilian honor — by then-President Donald Trump.
+“My chase began in Chelyan, West Virginia, where I strung a wire basket with no net to the side of a bridge.
+If your shot didn’t go in, the ball rolled down a long bank and you would be chasing it forever.
+So, you better make it.

+“I was a dreamer.
+My family didn’t have much, but we had a clear view of the Appalachian Mountains, and I’d sit alone on our front porch and wonder, ‘If I ever make it to the top of that mountain, what will I see on the other side?’
+Well, I did make it to the other side, and my dreams have come true.
+I’ve been able to see the sides, thanks to that bouncing ball.”

 Credit: AP